MarketingPipeline/Emoji-Parser.js/README.md

 ## Contributing <a href="https://github.com/MarketingPipeline/Awesome-Repo-Template/graphs/contributors"> ![GitHub](https://img.shields.io/github/contributors/MarketingPipeline/Awesome-Repo-Template) </a>

-Want to improve this template?
+Want to improve this project?
 Create a pull request with detailed changes / improvements!
-If approved you will be added to the list of contributors of this awesome repo template!
+If approved you will be added to the list of contributors of this awesome project.

+Be sure to also look at the [to-do](.github/TO-DO.md) list if you're looking for a job that needs done!

 See also the list of [contributors](https://github.com/MarketingPipeline/Awesome-Repo-Template/graphs/contributors) who